Changissnz/nu_merchant_principal/README.md

 <ins>Pathological accounting</ins> is a phenomenon
-that works via an accountable system's lack of fulfilling an entity's expectations, these expectations the calculated outcomes by the entity based on a combination of their knowledge and compliance with said system.
+that works via an accountable system's lack of fulfilling an entity's expectations, these expectations the calculated outcomes (forecasts) by the entity based on a combination of their knowledge and compliance with said system.
 This section has deliberately been cut short, due to the view that there is no need to introduce accounting tricks to illuminate on how pathological accounting has ensued, for that would also give knowledge on how pathological accounting can continue to ensue.